 Johnson Sauk Trail will host a special hunt for disabled hunters this year.
 A lottery will be conducted at Johnson Sauk Trail.
 The date is still awaiting to be determined.
 Hunters are allowed to bring a partner to assist them.
 Both resident and non-residents are allowed to enter the lottery.
 Proof of P2A status must be presented on the day of the hunt.
 It is not necessary to be present for the lottery.

 You can register by calling or stopping in the Johnson-Sauk Trail office, 8:00am - 4:00pm.
-The registration deadline is still awaiting to be determined.
+Registration dedline is September 30th.
+Drawing will be held October 1st.

 Hunt location: Johnson Sauk Trail, 28616 Sauk Trail Rd., Kewanee, IL 61443

 For more information call Johnson Sauk Trail at 309-853-2425.

 - Archery Deer Hunt for people with disabilities to be held November 11, 12 & 13th, 2022 in conjunction with

 The Ten Day Rule (link to policies below) Accessible Piers